Alternative Water Source for Omoviri Community: The Ministry of Water Resources to make provision in the 2022 budget

 The people of Omoviri community in Rumuekpe, Emuoha Local Government in Rivers State have been suffering from pollution from substances suspected to be crude oil oozing from the soil.
 The pollutant has contaminated surface and underground water sources and polluted the soil, disrupting fishing and farming activities which are the main sources of livelihood of the community.
 This pollution has also given rise to health hazard as the major source of drinking water has been the contaminated river which flows from the Sombreiro into the Orashi watercourse.

-Social Action has made several visits to the community since the incident occurred in 2019.
-In one of the visits, Social Action’s team led by Prince Ekpere had promised to communicate the plight of the community to the relevant state and federal agencies to provide emergency solutions and remediation.
+Alone has made several visits to the community since the incident occurred in 2019.
+In one of the visits, Alone’s team led by Prince Ekpere had promised to communicate the plight of the community to the relevant state and federal agencies to provide emergency solutions and remediation.
 Consequent to the promise, letters were written to the Rivers State Ministry of Water Resources, Ministry of Health, Ministry of Environment and the Ministry of Energy & Natural Resources.
 Others were Nigeria Oil Spill Detection and Response Agency (NOSDRA), Directorate of Petroleum Resources (DPR) and the Chairman Emohua Local Government Area

-The meeting hosted by the Permanent Secretary in the Ministry of Water Resources, have in attendance representatives of Omoviri commnity and Social Action team
+The meeting hosted by the Permanent Secretary in the Ministry of Water Resources, have in attendance representatives of Omoviri commnity and Alone team

 Floating Crude oil on the surface of the Sombreiro River at Omoviri has polluted their main source of drinking water

 After several weeks of expectation and a second reminder to the MDAs, the Ministry of Water Resources responded to the letters with an invitation to discuss the matter.
 The invitation which came through the Permanent Secretary in the ministry was the only response received from all the letters written to the MDAs as at the time of this report.